ajitsingh98/Data-Science-Interview-Questions-Answers/deep_learning_fundamentals.md

 $$

-In the case where the errors are perfectly correlated and $c=v $, the mean squared error reduces to $ v $, so the model averaging does not help at all.
+In the case where the errors are perfectly correlated and $c=v $, the mean squared error reduces to$ v $, so the model averaging does not help at all.
 In case where we have perfectly uncorrelated errors and$ c=0 $, the expected squared error of the ensemble is only$\frac{1}{k}v$.
 This means that the expected squared error of the ensemble decreases linearly with the ensemble size.

 In other words, on average, the model will perform at least as well as any of its members, and if memebers make independent errors, the ensemble will perform significantly better than its member.